MoshiKiwi/Create-BacktankTrims/README.md

 explicitly opts them out of the `minecraft:trimmable_armor` tag.
 As a result:

 - the smithing table refuses to trim them, and
-- even if a trim is forced onto them (NBT editors, Almost Unified, …), the trim never renders.
+- even if a trim is forced onto them (Applied before conversion, NBT editors, Almost Unified, …), the trim never renders.

 ## What this mod does